 Novated Leases and the FBT Exemption for Electric Vehicles

-Electric Cars will now be FBT exempt in Australia, removing one of the significant costs of a car under a novated lease - fringe benefits tax.
+An FBT exemption is available for electric cars that are both first held and used on or after 1 July 2022.
+This removes one of the significant costs of a car under a novated lease - fringe benefits tax.

 The FBT EV exemption applies to salary sacrifice electric cars that fall below the luxury car tax (LCT) threshold for fuel-efficient vehicles ($84,916 in 2022-23).
 Any cars above this value will be subject to the standard FBT treatment in place prior to the introduction of this legislation.